mist64/cbmbus_doc/6 JiffyDOS.md

 * not symmetric
 	* controller has to signal t=0 because of the C64's tricky timing
 	* device is real-time capable, C64 is not
+* dedicated "LOAD" protocol does away with the two-way-handshake, makes it one-way, and adds a device-to-host "escape" flag to switch to a different phase of the protocol

 ### Sending Bytes